What is Real-Time Bidding (RTB)?

 Based on the auction rules and bids submitted, the highest eligible bid wins (in our case, the e-commerce site had the highest bid), and its ad creative is displayed on the blog by the time it finishes loading.

 There’s more to it, though.
 The e-commerce company outbid the supplement brand by a long way.
 They won’t have to pay that much for the ad, though, thanks to the second-price auction system.
-The winning bid would only be 0.01 cent higher, ensuring they win, yet preventing them from overpaying.
+The winning bid would only be $0.01 higher, ensuring they win, yet preventing them from overpaying.

 This is a perfect example of how publishers can earn the best price for each impression, and how advertisers have a chance of reaching the right user at the right moment.